How Cognassist supports learners

 What needs does the Cognassist digital assessment identify?

 The Cognassist assessment measures eight key cognitive domains that perform different functions as we learn and process information.
-Learners who identify with a need in one of these domains are likely to experience difficulties in some or all of the processing capacities covered by that domain, making it harder to perform certain tasks or keep up with their peers in the learning environment.
+Learners who identify with a need in one of these domains are likely to experience difficulties in some or all of the processing capacities covered by that domain, making it harder to perform certain tasks or keep up with their peers in the learning environment without the right support.

 The eight key domains we assess are: